Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

-\begin{Remark} The same method may be applied again to the covering $Y\ns\to X$ in order to construct a covering $Y\nns$ such that $\HH^i(Y\ns,M)\to\HH^i(Y\nns,M)$ is trivial for $i=1,2$.
-In that manner, we can construct recursively a tower of Galois coverings which we will use in \Cref{subsec:cupfin} to compute cup-products. \end{Remark}
+\begin{Remark} The same method may be applied again to the covering $Y\ns\to X$ in order to construct a Galois covering $Y\nns$ of $X$ such that $\HH^i(Y\ns,M)\to\HH^i(Y\nns,M)$ is trivial for $i=1,2$.
+In that manner, we can construct recursively a tower of Galois coverings which we will use in \Cref{subsec:cupfin} to compute cup products.
+Denoting by $L_i$ the field of definition of the $i$-th cover constructed in this way, the construction above ensures that $L_{i+1}$ contains $L_i\nt$. \end{Remark}